52M - Failing to comply with a prohibition on certain types of vehicle

 The only exemptions to the restriction are:

-If you were required to enter the school during for an emergency, you must provide a signed letter, on headed paper, from the headteacher confirming your emergency.
+If you were required to access the school for an emergency, you must provide a signed letter, on headed paper, from the headteacher confirming your emergency.

 If you needed access for any other reason that is not mentioned above, you must provide a full explanation along with evidence.